 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

-There were about 7,200 jobs for Correspondence Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 7,200 jobs in the United States for Correspondence Clerk.
 New jobs are being produced at a rate of 2.8% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Correspondence Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Correspondence Clerk are Oregon, Oklahoma, and Texas.
 Watch out if you plan on working in Colorado, Illinois, or Ohio.
 These states have the worst job growth for this type of profession.